lanzani/opencv-cuda-docker/README.md

 >
 > Nvidia ecosystem can be quite difficult, I know.

-**Note:** At the moment it properly works only for GPUs with compute capability of 6.1, soon it will be available for all.
-To check your GPU compute capability check [here](https://developer.nvidia.com/cuda-gpus).
+**Note:** This docker image should work with every compute capability available at 2023-12-02 [here](https://developer.nvidia.com/cuda-gpus).

 # What's inside the image?
 - Ubuntu 18.04